 • Contact lenses and solution

-• Sunscreen and aloe vera – good quality sunscreen is not readily available in Southeast Asia and is expensive!
+• Oxybenzone-free sunscreen (reef-safe) and aloe vera – good quality sunscreen is not readily available in Southeast Asia and is expensive!

 • Feminine hygiene supplies – tampons aren’t widely available in Southeast Asia; past staff have suggested trying a diva cup; we recommend you bring what you think you will need for the duration of the program